foam-framework/foam2/tutorial/phonecat/3d-navigation.md

 });
 {% endhighlight %}

+#### **About the Above Code:**

-Note that our original `Controller` is now the `else` branch, ie. what will be shown when `window.location.hash` is empty.
+1. The original `Controller` is now the `else` branch; what will be shown when `window.location.hash` is empty.

-- We're navigating by setting `window.location.hash` to the `id` of the phone we want to see.
+2. You're navigating by setting `window.location.hash` to the `id` of the phone we want to see.
-- In that first branch, we create a `PhoneDetailView`, which we'll define shortly.
-We tell it what `model` it should be the view for, but not what object is currently being viewed.
+3. In that first branch, you created a `PhoneDetailView` which you'll define shortly.
+You told it what `model` it should display as a view.
-- We add `PhoneDetailView` to the view’s list of child views by calling add().
+4. You added `PhoneDetailView` to the view’s list of child views by calling add().
-- We look up the phone in the master `dao`, not the filtered one, for the phone whose ID is equal to the one in the hash, with the leading # chopped off.
+5. You looked up the phone in the master `dao`, not the filtered one, for the phone whose ID is equal to the one in the hash, with the leading # chopped off.
-    - We call `select()` to retrieve the result, which uses the default `ArraySink` and puts the results in a `a` property.
+6. You called `select()` to retrieve the result which used the default `ArraySink` and put the results in an `a` property.
-- We also add an `initE` method.
+7. You also added an `initE` method.
 This is similar to a constructor and is called during `ControllerView.create()`.
-- Our `initE` adds a listener to the `hashchange` event, which will re-render the the page, and add the corresponding UI components to the view.
+8. Your `initE` added a listener to the `hashchange` event which will re-render the page and add the corresponding UI components to the view.

-Now we need to define `PhoneDetailView`.
-As we did before, let's simply define it as an empty subclass of `DetailView`:
+**STEP #2.** Now you need to define `PhoneDetailView`.
+As you did before, simply define it as an empty subclass of `DetailView`:

 {% highlight js %}
 foam.CLASS({